algorand/go-algorand-doc/README.md

 To get started, refer to the [Node Setup Guide](https://github.com/algorand/go-algorand-doc/blob/master/Node%20Setup%20Guide.md).

-We are currently planning to use a private Slack **#testnet** channel for testnet support and discussions, but will also be monitoring this Github repo for issues and discussions.
+We are currently using a private Slack **#testnet** channel for testnet support and discussions, but will also be monitoring this Github repo for issues and discussions.
 If you wish to participate in our Slack channel, please send us an email address (or more) and we'll invite them to our channel.

 Please contact us at testnet@algorand.com if you're not sure who to contact directly.